-In this mandala we will switch between using single crochet and double crochet in some rounds.
+In this mandala, we will switch between using a single crochet and double crochet in some rounds.
 We have to keep the growth consistent and you will see growth rates increase as we get bigger.
 This is important because if you can see how the growth works, you will be able to move on.

 Look For The Slices of Pie

 Though you cannot see the slices of a pie in the mandala used today, there is actually 12 slices that make up this mandala.

 How do you determine this easily?